French Lick Springs Hotel: Early development

 In 1826, encouraged by the presence of salt deposits near French Lick, Indiana's state government authorized the land to be mined for quantities of salt, but the saline content was insufficient to support large-scale salt mining and the property was offered for sale.
 In 1832 Thomas Bowles and his brother, William A., a Paoli, Indiana, physician and early land speculator, purchased 1500 acre of land that included the site near the mineral springs.
 Doctor Bowles eventually built an inn on the property; it became known as the French Lick Springs Hotel.

 Although the specific date of the hotel's opening is not known, it is believed that Bowles built the first hotel on his French Lick property sometime around 1845.
 (Some sources believe the narrow, three-story hotel, measuring an estimated 80 ft to 100 ft in length, may have been built prior to 1840, but most report that it opened in 1845.)
 The early hotel, which operated during the summer months, was a modest success.
 In 1846, prior to his departure for military service as a commissioned officer in the U.S. Army during the Mexican–American War, Bowles leased the property to John A. Lane, a physician/patent medicine salesman, for at least five years.
 Under the terms of the lease Lane agreed to enlarge and improve the facility.

-In the early 1850s Bowles resumed management of the French Lick hotel at the end of the lease and continued to improve the property.
+In the early 1850s Bowles resumed management of the hotel and continued to improve the property.
 Lane purchased 770 acre of land from Bowles that included mineral springs at Mile Lick, 1 mi north of French Lick.
 Lane assembled a sawmill, erected a bridge to traverse Lick Creek, and built the West Baden Springs Hotel.
 Competition from Lane's new hotel, which opened in the mid-1850s, began a decades-long rivalry between the two Orange County sites.
 In the 1860s Bowles leased the French Lick hotel to Doctor Samuel Ryan, who operated it for Bowles and the heirs of Bowles's estate following the owner's death in 1873.
 Joseph G. Rogers, a physician from Madison, Indiana, named the French Lick hotel's largest mineral spring Pluto's Well in 1869.
 (Pluto is the classical mythological god of the underworld.)

 The original French Lick hotel, which was rebuilt or enlarged as a 2 1/2-story frame building with a wrap-around veranda in the Gothic Revival style, underwent few additional changes until the early 1880s, when it was sold to Hiram E. Wells and James M. Andrews.
-(The hotel and mineral springs were sold at a sheriff's sale organized to settle a legal dispute over Bowles's estate.)
-Wells and Andrews enlarged and improved the property in the 1880s and 1890s, developing it into a popular mineral springs health resort.
+The hotel and mineral springs were sold at a sheriff's sale organized to settle a legal dispute over Bowles's estate.
+Wells and Andrews enlarged and improved the property in the 1880s and 1890s, developing it into a popular health resort.